 - Brain injuries resulting from a head trauma

 Before we offer a place in TFS we ask volunteers to visit our workshop.
-During the visit, we discuss the type of work that the volunteer is willing to do, as well as if the person likes the place so far or not because it’s essential for everyone.
+During the visit, we discuss the type of work that the volunteer is willing to do and if the person likes the place so far or not.

-Additionally work for supported volunteers depends on their abilities, preference and the ongoing work needed to TFS.
+Additionally work for supported volunteers depends on their abilities, preferences and the ongoing work needed for TFS.
 Here is a list of types of work that people can do:

 - Sanding and varnishing